Riding E-Scooters – The Most Important Rules

-Why DTM champion Maxi Götz relies on VMAX e-scooters You read Riding an e-scooter - the most important rules 3 Minutes Next The new VMAX e-scooter generation
+Why DTM Champion Maxi Götz E-Scooter VMAX E-Scooter You're reading Riding an e-scooter – the most important rules 3 minutes Continue The New E-Scooter of VMAX E-Scooter

 By Laura – May 2025

-Note: This article is for general information and does not constitute legal advice.
-Changes and regional variations are possible - please check with official bodies.
+Note: This article is for general informational purposes only and does not constitute legal advice.
+Changes and regional variations are possible—please check with official sources.

 Where are you allowed to ride an e-scooter?

-E-scooter are considered light motorcycles in Switzerland - and are subject to clear regulations:
+In Switzerland, e-scooters are classified as light motorcycles—and are subject to clear regulations:

-• - If there is no cycle path: the normal roadway
+• • If there is no bike path: the regular roadway

-• - Sidewalks and pedestrian zones (unless expressly authorized by a corresponding signal)
+• • Sidewalks and pedestrian zones (unless expressly permitted by a traffic sign)

-• Minimum age: from 14 years with category M permit, from 16 years without permit
+• Minimum age: 14 years or older with a Category M license; 16 years or older without a license

-• For one person only: Riding along is not permitted
+• For one person only: Passengers are not allowed

-• 0,5 ‰: legal blood alcohol limit - above this level you are considered unfit to drive
+• 0.5 ‰: legal blood alcohol limit – at this level, a person is considered unfit to drive

-👉 Don't drink and ride.
-Drive sober or use public transport and cabs - better safe than sorry.
+👉 Don’t drink and ride.
+Ride sober or use public transportation or a taxi—better safe than sorry.

-So that your e-scooter is approved for road use in Switzerland, it must be fitted with the following equipment:
+In order for your e-scooter to be approved for use on public roads in Switzerland, it must be equipped with the following:

 • White front light & red rear light